>Corresponding Author : Letícia Maira Wambier

 Conclusion: The BTX-A reduced the intensity of myofascial pain compared to saline solution in adults after 3 months.
 However, further studies should be conducted to corroborate this finding.

-Keywords: Meta-analysis; Myofascial Pain Syndromes; Botulinum Toxins.
+Keywords: Meta-Analysis, Myofascial Pain Syndromes, Botulinum Toxins

 Abbreviations: TMD: Temporomandibular disorders, TMJ: temporomandibular joint, MPS: myofascial pain syndrome, BTX-A: Botulinum Toxin Type A, CI: confidence interval, LI-LACS: Latin American and Caribbean Health Sciences Literature database, BBO: Brazilian Library in Dentistry, RCTs: randomized clinical trials, GRADE: Grading of Recommenda-tions: Assessment, Development and Evaluation, MPQ: Mc GillPain Questionnaire.